gegedenice/postman2mcp/README.md

 - **requirements.txt**: python dependencies.
 - **README.md**: Ppoject-specific instructions.

+## Run the project

+Follow the instructions in the README file to launch the FastAPI and FastMCP servers.

 ---

 ## Todo

+- Better manage logging messages
 - Generate a Dockerfile to run a MCP container

 ## Example repository: openalex-postman2mcp